Wikidata-lib/PropertySuggester/README.md

 To add this package as a local, per-project dependency to your project, simply add a dependency on `propertysuggester/propertysuggester` to your project's `composer.json` file.
-Here is a minimal example of a `composer.json` file that just defines a dependency on version 1.0 of this package:
+Here is a minimal example of a `composer.json` file:

     {
         "require": {